Tétouan: Literature

 The city has produced many scholars in different disciplines throughout centuries.
 One of the first newspapers in Morocco, El Eco de Tetuan, was published in the city in 1860.
-In the colonial period, whereas France took measures to censor publications in Arabic in the area under its control, Tetuan, the capital of the northern Spanish area, became a center of publishing and the capital of Moroccan literary life.
-Many historic newspapers were published in Tetuan, including the first nationalist publication in Morocco, as-Salaam October 1933, followed by al-Hurriya and others.
+During the protectorate period, whereas French authorities took measures to censor publications in Arabic in the area under its control, Tétouan, the capital of the northern Spanish area, became a center of publishing and the capital of Moroccan literary life.
+Many historic newspapers were published in Tétouan, including the first nationalist publication in Morocco, as-Salaam October 1933, followed by al-Hurriya and others.
 These were published by members of this intellectual circle in Tetuan that included figures like Abdesalam Bennuna, Muhammad Daoud, Abdelkhaleq Torres, and Abdellah Guennoun.

 Religion

-The vast majority of the population are Muslims.
+The vast majority of Tétouan's population is Muslim.
 There is a small Christian community.
-The numbers of the Jewish community have declined sharply in recent decades.
-It numbered no more than a dozen persons in 2014.
-Notable spiritual leaders include Sufi saint Ahmad ibn Ajiba and Jewish Rabbis Yosef Maimon and Isaac Ben Walid.
-Tetuan also had a vibrant Sephardi Jewish community with ties to Al-Andalus.
+During recent decades, the numbers of Tétouan's Jewish community have declined.
+By 2014, the Jewish community numbered no more than one dozen people.
+Notable spiritual leaders include Sufi saint Ahmad ibn Ajiba, as well as Jewish Rabbis Yosef Maimon and Isaac Ben Walid.
+Tétouan also had a vibrant Sephardic Jewish community with strong ties to Al-Andalus.